/ RPO #1449 / Cyber AB Registered / Raleigh, NC

 How the work is paced

-- Readiness assessment - roughly 30 days.
-Scoping, the 110-control gap analysis, your SPRS self-score, and the prioritized POA&M and roadmap.
+• Readiness assessment - about two weeks.
+Scoping, the 110-control gap analysis, your SPRS self-score, and the prioritized POA&M and roadmap - with ComplianceArmor® doing the documentation-heavy lifting in days, not months.

 What drives the scope and quote